What is a Hernia?

 Even if you didn’t suffer permanent damage as a result of your hernia mesh surgery, you may still be entitled to compensation for your experience.

-Do I need an attorney to file a lawsuit?
+Do I need an attorney to file a hernia mesh lawsuit in South Carolina?

 While you don’t need an attorney, this is a very complex issue.
 An experienced attorney from The Jeffcoat Firm will help you navigate the complicated legal system and fight to get maximum compensation into your hands.